At a glance: The best Drakensberg hiking trails

 You’ll walk through the narrow, rocky path up through the forest next.
 Beware that all this humidity and shade means one thing: everything is slippery!

-And finally, you’ll hike up the narrow gorge, passing all kinds of rock formations, until you finally reach the top where the views open up into what seems like infinity.
+And finally, you’ll hike up the narrow gorge, passing all kinds of rock formations, until you finally reach the top where the views open up across the rolling Drakensberg peaks.
+It’s a quieter kind of adventure, but no less rewarding.

 The memorial at the Isandlwana battlefield